USCIS is OPEN in Government Shutdown. Hence the answer to will USCIS be affected by the shutdown is No.

 USCIS has most of its services funded by the fees that they charge from applicants.
 Hence, the government shutdown does not affect them.

 USCIS premium processing including RFE cases is also processed.

 File H1B, i485 Visa in Govt Shutdown?

 USCIS will work on your H1B, H4-EAD, L visa petitions, as its immigration officers and consultants do work even in a government shutdown.

-You can file H1B extensions, Amendments, transfers, and Change of Status including new Green card applications.
+You can file H1B extensions, Amendments, transfers, and Changes of Status including new Green card applications.

-The Green card interviews and RFE (Request for evidence) cases will also be worked on, as normal work day.
+The Green card interviews and RFE (Request for evidence) cases will also be worked on, like a normal workday.

 All USCIS service centers like Nebraska, California, Texas, Vermont, and Potomac stay open and process applications, un-affected by the government shutdown.

 PERM and LCA are processed by DOL (Department of labor) and are affected by government shutdown.